Completing The TWC Application Process at UNH

 You will need ONE OFFICIAL transcript from EACH college or university you have attended.
 UNH offers free transcripts which can be ordered online via WebCat.
 Simply request ONE OFFICIAL TRANSCRIPT be sent directly to TWC.

 You will need two letters of reference; at least ONE MUST be from a full-time faculty member.
 Give faculty advance notice of your request, and provide them with information on TWC if they aren't familiar with the program.
 Also accompany a request for a letter of reference with a copy of your resume and an unofficial transcript (available from WebCat).

 TWC now accepts all letters of recommendation electronically.
 After you've asked for the letter, follow the prompts in the online application and enter information about your writer.
+Do not enter an email address for a recommender until you have spoken with them first!!
 This will send an email directly to the letter writer, with complete instructions on how to submit the letter.
 Do not forget to send a thank you note to your letter writers once you've been accepted.
 It's also very advisable to send a note to them again once you are in DC, telling them about your placement and once more thanking them for their support.

 There is a $60 application fee, assessed by TWC, after you have received the UNH Liaison's approval.
 You'll be expected to include a credit card number to be charged.
 Applications cannot be submitted without payment.
 Some financial assistance and scholarships may be available to pay for the program for those students who qualify through TWC, The New Hampshire State Society, or various academic honor societies.

 Complete a UNH Study Away Reference Form, to confirm that you are in good academic, financial, and judicial standing, and that you will represent UNH in a positive light.
 Interning with TWC is a privilege, and students with prior judicial or arrest records may not be eligible to attend.